CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 Confidence note: the visible caret is near "the following abridged shape"; the comment likely asks who designed the key predicate/lemma, not just who wrote the displayed code.

+Resolution note: the paper now states near the preservation lemma that Codex introduced the VST-facing reset-preservation lemma shape under the accepted invariant, while the author reviewed its semantic role and later directed the core-and-wrapper factoring.

 ### C24.
 Page 4, highlight